usnistgov/ndn-dpdk/docs/interop/README.md

 ## NDN Forwarding Daemon (NFD)

 [NFD](https://named-data.net/doc/NFD/) v0.7.1 or later is interoperable with NDN-DPDK.
+It supports PIT tokens and can communicate with NDN-DPDK over a network or via a Unix socket.
 See [NDN-DPDK interoperability with NFD](NFD.md) for a few sample scenarios on how to establish communication.

 ## ndn-cxx and python-ndn